ZenonSeth/logistica/ROADMAP.md

 - Tree cutting node -- deferred
 - Allow configuration of distance of pickup for vacuum chest -- DONE (+/- in formspec, range 1-3)
 - Upgrade recipes for Importer and Requester
-- Filters on Vacuum chest
+- Filters on Vacuum chest -- (Maybe not)

 ### Maybe
 - Lava generator - but slow